 Like spring, autumn is one of the best times to travel to Kyoto.
 Descending from the heat and humidity of summer, fall temperatures in Kyoto are far more comfortable.

-In aesthetics, Kyoto is also at its best in autumn.
-The cavalcade of fall colours paints the city in bright red, yellow and orange hues.
-It creates a scene that’s truly remarkable.
+In aesthetics, Kyoto is also at its most beautiful in autumn.
+The cavalcade of fall colours paints the city in bright red, yellow, and orange hues.
+It creates a truly remarkable scene.

 The biggest drawback to visiting in autumn is the crowds.
 Be sure to book your accommodations far ahead to avoid disappointment.
-Early autumn is also typhoon season in Japan although Kyoto rarely sees much of the action.
+Early autumn (September to mid-October) is also within typhoon season in Japan, although Kyoto rarely sees much action.

 What to wear in autumn